 University Centre Leeds provide a wide range of events and activities to encourage prospective students to consider Higher Education.
-In order to run these activities, we need committed individuals to work as University Centre Leeds Student Ambassador and help support the Higher Education WP and Outreach Manager and faculty programme leaders.
+In order to run these activities, we need committed individuals to work as University Centre Leeds Student Ambassadors and help support the Higher Education WP and Outreach and curriculum teams.

-The University Centre Leeds Student Ambassador Scheme recruits current University Centre Leeds HE students to support a wide range of events and activities organised / attended by representatives of HEDO, as well as in partnership with the LCC Marketing and Schools Liaison Teams.
+The University Centre Leeds Student Ambassador Scheme recruits current University Centre Leeds HE students to support a wide range of events and activities organised / attended by representatives of WP and Outreach team, as well as in partnership with the LCC Marketing and Schools Transition Teams.
 These take place throughout the year, both on and off campus, and involve other young people, parents, potential mature students, careers advisors, and employers.

 Experience as a Student Ambassador is an excellent way of enhancing their CV.
 All graduate employers look for evidence of extra-curricular activities and experience.

 - Flexible working hours to fit in with their studies (all we ask is that Student Ambassadors work for at least two events per year).

 - Work takes place off and on campus and they can choose the work that they would like to be involved with.

 - Student Ambassadors will receive a full briefing after being appointed; providing a general outline of the role of Student Ambassador and the majority of events that they may be invited to work at.

 - Briefing sessions before events – covering event specific arrangements and what is required from them on the day.

 - Enjoy a rewarding and fun workplace.